sunjay/wolf-asm/docs.md

   * 64 general purpose registers: `$0`, `$1`, `$2`, etc. (up to `$63`)
   * stack pointer: `$sp` - 64-bit top address of the stack (next available slot)
   * frame pointer: `$fp` - 64-bit base address of the stack (base pointer)
+* data directives
+  * any of the directives valid in the `.static` section may also be used in the `.code` section

 Example: